MaoZiming/papers/Topics/4-distributed-systems/411-pbft.md

 Data: June 30th, 2024.

 - PBFT is **efficient** replication protocol extended from Viewstamp Replication that allows the group to survice **Byzantine (arbitrary) failures**.
 By this time, there was a realization that malicious attacks and Byzantine behavior needed to be dealt with.
-- Asynchronous environment.
+- Asynchronous environment (no timeouts).
 Prior works are either too efficient to be used in practice, or assumes synchrony (relying on known bounds on message delays and process speed).
 Synchrony assumption is dangerous, as delaying non-faulty nodes or the communication between them until they are tagged as faulty and excluded from the replica group.
 - Describes the first state-machine replication protocol that correctly survives Byzantine faults in asynchronous networks.
 - A key assumption is that: we assume independent node failures.
 Each node should run different implementations, etc. Adversary is able to coordinate and delay correct nodes, but they cannot delay correct nodes indefinitely.
 Adversary are computationally bound so that it is unable to subvert cryptographic techniques.
 > The algorithm does not rely on synchrony to provide safety.
 Therefore, it must rely on synchrony to provide liveness; otherwise it could be used to implement consensus in an asynchronous system, which is not possible.